Remington Steele

-Remington Steele is an American television series co-created by Robert Butler and Michael Gleason.
-The series, starring Stephanie Zimbalist and Pierce Brosnan, was produced by MTM Enterprises and first broadcast on the NBC network from October 10, 1982, to February 17, 1987.
+Remington Steele is an American detective fiction television series co-created by Robert Butler and Michael Gleason.
+The series, starring Stephanie Zimbalist and Pierce Brosnan, was produced by MTM Enterprises and first broadcast on NBC from October 1, 1982, to February 17, 1987.
 The series blended the genres of romantic comedy, drama, detective procedural and (towards the end of the series) international political intrigue and espionage.